 The Common App is more than just the main essay!
-Every section is devised so that the admissions officers get to know the student.
+Every section is devised so that the admissions officers get to know (or find ways to reject) a student.
+Statistically, it takes top colleges approximately 8 minutes to review an entire application!

 We spend countless hours reviewing our clients’ entire Common Application to help them successfully navigate and avoid the unnecessary and devastating landmines that cause rejections!